docknetwork/api-docs/source/index.html.md

 ## Signing Messages
 > <span class="highlight"><span class="nt">POST</span> /messaging/sign</span></span> REQUEST

-Signing a messages helps to prove to the recipient that the message is valid and unaltered.
+Signing a message helps to prove to the recipient that the message is valid and unaltered.
 The message will be signed as a Base64 encoded JWT.

 > Code samples